 Teodrose Fikremariam: how does your faith inform you and how does it motivate you to care?

-Bethel Explora: I am Christian, so of course this is the core of my teaching.
-It is more blessed to give than to recieve.
-My name means “house of God”, Eyesus when he was on earth fed people as much with his words and deeds as he did with his super powers.
+Bethel Explora: My name means “house of bread”, Eyesus when he was on earth fed people as much with his words and deeds as he did with his super powers.
 I believe we are called upon to be like Eyesus, to feed people by walking next to them and to nourish them with our gifts.
 Like Milli said, I too feel compelled to give of my talents and to lift people who need it the most.
 It truly does not take that much to turn people’s lives around, I am here to do my part, to give back as I have been given.
 There is nothing as profound in this world as nourishing people’s lives and being a part of a movement to give homeless people hope.

 Teodrose Fikremariam: what is the best way to help people when they become homeless?